 Investment - This accounting business segment includes the Company's investment and financing activities, except for the investment activities of wealth distribution affiliates.
-In this business segment, core earnings of \$108 million for the first quarter were 29% higher than a year earlier.14 This performance was achieved in spite of lower equity markets compared to a year ago, and is essentially the result of the investment portfolio optimization that occurred throughout 2022 and the rise in interest rates in 2022.
+In this business segment, core earnings of \$106 million for the second quarter were 43% higher than a year earlier.
+4 This performance is essentially attributable to the investment portfolio optimization that occurred mainly throughout 2022 to support higher investment returns and improve asset/liability management, and to the rise in interest rates in 2022, as well as the lower income tax charge as mentioned in the next section of this document.

 Corporate - This accounting business segment reports all expenses that are not allocated to other segments, such as expenses for certain corporate functions.
-First quarter core earnings for this business segment correspond to a loss of \$47 million, compared to a loss of \$32 million a year earlier.14 The increase is mainly the result of the accelerated digital transformation, the enhanced employee experience to support talent retention, and regulatory compliance projects, primarily with regard to IFRS 17 and Quebec's Law 25 on privacy.
+This segment recorded after-tax expenses of \$52 million resulting from the accelerated digital transformation, the enhanced employee experience to support talent retention, and regulatory compliance projects, including with regard to Quebec's Law 25 on privacy.